OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 #### Math in Python

 In this code example, as well as others, you will notice that integer numbers including a decimal place, regardless if it is necessary.
-The reason is that python will interpret the number as a floating point number and not an integer type.
+The reason is that Python will interpret the number as a floating point number and not an integer type.
 The former allows for decimal point precision in calculation unlike the latter.
 Of course occasions will arise when integer math is more preferable - but we'll leave that as an excercise for the reader.

 To see the difference for yourself, run the following code: